Why is system hardening extremely important for Windows 7, Windows Vista and Windows XP? And what measures are there? Our guide has the answers.

 - Use of encryption solutions such as Bitlocker or MBAM.

-System hardening of Windows 7, Windows Vista and Windows XP is about disabling all unnecessary features to significantly reduce attack surfaces.
+OS Hardening of Windows 7, Windows Vista and Windows XP is about disabling all unnecessary features to significantly reduce attack surfaces.
 This is especially true for outdated Windows computers that are still connected to the network.
 They pose the greatest danger – especially if they cannot be moved to secure environments.

 What must never be forgotten